ComputationalPhysiology/modelgraph/README.md

 P_dV_dt.write_png("dV_dt_pydot.png")
 ```

-Here we only display the graph `pydot` since the `matplotlib` version seems to be a bit messy if the graph becomes too large
+Here we only display the graph using `pydot` since the `matplotlib` version seems to be a bit messy if the graph becomes too large

 ![_](https://github.com/ComputationalPhysiology/modelgraph/blob/main/docs/source/_static/dV_dt_pydot.png)